 - Treat other injuries where necessary as damage to the soft tissues surrounding the jaw is common, which will require treatment to remove debris and clean the area to prevent infection.

-Your veterinarian will prescribe painkillers and antibiotics to manage pain and prevent/treat bacterial infection, administer as directed.
+The veterinarian will prescribe painkillers and antibiotics to manage pain and prevent/treat a bacterial infection, administer as directed.

 Confine your cat during recovery, which will take several weeks.

 Repeat x-rays will be required after several weeks to check your cat’s progress.